cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 Without any arguments, `createEmulator` assumes that the web assembly binary is hosted next to your HTML file.
 You can supply a different URL as an argument.

+If you want to create multiple instances of the emulator, you can use `createEmulatorFactory` (again with an optional URL) to create a factory function.
+Each time you call the factory function you'll get a promise for a new emulator instance. but the web assembly binary will only be downloaded and compiled once.

 All interactions with the emulator go through methods on the [emulator instance](./reference/interfaces/Emulator.html).
 Most of those methods return the same instance of the emulator, so calls can be chained.
 Errors are